Reverse-Universe/SAS/Shanghai Basic Medical Insurance Scheme/EN.md

 <tr>
 <td>With basic medical insurance in other provinces</td>
-<td>150 RMB for every person every year，transferred into the individual account of Shanghai Community Medical Mutual Aid Card</td>
+<td nowrap>150 RMB for every person every year, <br>transferred into the individual account of<br>Shanghai Community Medical Mutual Aid Card</td>
-<td rowspan="2">Medical expenses below the deductible line shall be paid by the capital incorperated in the current year from the individual accounts, and when the balance of private accounts is insufficient, paid by individuals themselves.</td>
+<td rowspan="2">Medical expenses below the deductible line shall be paid by the capital incorperated in the current and previous year from the individual accounts, and when the balance of private accounts is insufficient, paid by individuals themselves.</td>
 <td align="middle">500 RMB</td><td align="middle">85%</td><td align="middle">80%</td><td align="middle">75%</td>
 <td nowrap>Total Medical Expenses of hospitalization - Local Deductible - Expense Reimbursed Before</td><td align="middle">60%</td>
 </tr>